 Supply of digital content - Your consumer rights

-The Consumer Rights Act 2015 gives you important rights when you make a contract with a trader for the supply of goods, services and digital content.
+The Consumer Rights Act 2015 (referred to in this guide as 'the law') gives you important rights when you make a contract with a trader for the supply of goods, services and digital content.

 This guide offers a clear explanation of the rights you have when a trader supplies digital content to you and the remedies you have if things go wrong.